-There are lots of uses for sending numbers to Mixpanel, especially in Segmentation reports.
+There are lots of uses for sending numbers to Mixpanel, especially in Insights reports.

-Let's say you were instrumenting a music sharing site, and with every “song played” event you sent a property that recorded the length of the song in seconds.
+Let's say you were instrumenting a music sharing site, and with every “Song Played” event you sent a property that recorded the length of the song in seconds.
 Let's call this property "Length".
-If you send the property as an integer or decimal (122 or 3.45), Mixpanel is pretty smart and will detect it as a number!
+If you send the property as an integer or decimal (122 or 3.45), Mixpanel will detect it as a number.

 Your event call and the associated "Length" property could look something like this: